Orville Hungerford: Banker

-In 1828, fellow dry goods merchant, Loveland Paddock purchased a large number of shares in the Jefferson County Bank and joined the Board of Directors.
+In 1828, fellow dry goods merchant, Loveland Paddock purchased a large number of shares in the Jefferson County Bank and joined the board of directors.
+Loveland Paddock also helped found the Bank of Watertown.
+By 1857, The Reformer newspaper claimed that Paddock ranked as the richest man in Watertown with an estimated worth of $800,000.

+Orville Hungerford was protective of the bank's financial reputation.
+He sent a letter to the "Albany Argus", a newspaper based in Albany, New York, dated March 12, 1830, stating the following:

 In February 1837, an aggrieved director of the Jefferson County Bank filed a complaint with the New York Assembly that other bank directors showed favoritism by "knowingly, indirectly, [giving] more than 250 shares to one person in violation of the law increasing said capital of bank."
 In their defense, the accused bank directors claimed that the legislative committee running the investigation had familial connections to those making accusations and that the committee was holding secret sessions in which biased witnesses were examined.
 As bank president, Orville Hungerford stayed behind the scenes while others were the public face of the counterattack.
 It was a wise decision because Orville was subpoenaed to testify about the stock distribution.
 According to one contemporary source, this complaint to the Assembly was really a power play to oust him from his position.
 In the end, Hungerford subtly beat back his opponents by having his allies present letters as part of the record that focused on the unfairness of the proceedings.
 Hungerford continued on as bank president.

+During the Panic of 1837, the Jefferson County Bank, along with every other bank in the state of New York, suspended the payment of its bank notes into precious metal coinage.

 The Watertown Directory for 1840 lists only two banks, both located along Washington Street: The Jefferson County Bank capitalized at $200,000 and the Bank of Watertown capitalized at $100,000.
 The Watertown Directory for 1840 also showed Orville Hungerford as president of the Jefferson County Bank along with his nephew Orville Velora Brainard as his cashier and his other nephew Solon Dexter Hungerford as his teller.
 Interestingly, the individual page for Orville Hungerford in the Watertown Directory for 1840 lists his occupation as "merchant".
+On October 25, 1845, Solon Dexter Hungerford opened Hungerford's Bank in Adams, New York and later printed a portrait of his uncle, Orville Hungerford, in the left corner of his bank's ten-dollar note.